gilnam74/vex-sneppet/Python-for-artists.md

 reload(GeoCreator)
 GeoCreator.run()
 ```
 Hit "Accept" and launch our GeoCreator tool.
-Now we don't have any hardcoded path in our scripts, so if you will clone the `projectName_A` folder with content as `projectName_B` (or even place it to another location) everything will work as expected.
+Now we don't have any hardcoded path in our scripts, so if you will clone the `projectName_A` folder with content as `projectName_B` (or even place it in another location) everything will work as expected.

-Congratulations, you made a first step to building your own pipeline!
+Congratulations, you made the first step to building your own pipeline!